 + Are refunds available?

 No. All sales are final.
-It’s an incredible resource (available for just $15) that took weeks to curate and verify and that I regularly update.
+It’s an incredible resource (for just $15) that took weeks to curate and verify and that I regularly update.
 I’m confident you’ll find this list helpful.
 If you have questions about this list of publishers before buying, just ask!

 “It is clear that the financial investment I made was worth 100% of the cost.”

-—Jeffrey A. Denman, author of three traditionally published books
+—Jeffrey A. Denman, author of four traditionally published books

 Ready for instant access to this one-of-a-kind list?